 Providers must ensure that any individual administering tests meets the staff training and administration guidelines found in this guide, as well as in the test publisher's test administration manual.
-See the Staff Professional Development Requirements section.
+See Staff Professional Development Requirements for more information.

 Providers must ensure that test administration requirements for remote testing follow the test publisher's guidelines.